squarepupil/website-pages/src/pages/detailed.md

 ease into adulthood.

 ## Acceptance

+++Students accept one another as part of the community.
+There is no pecking order except for our actual chickens.++

 A key component of this model is the acceptance of the individual.
 There is no notion that a student needs to be doing such-and-such a thing in order to be a